AmnonOwed/P5_NetworkVisualization/README.md

 ####DataManager
 I will be building this sketch from the ground up to handle authentication, API requests, local data caching, etc.

+####ExampleNetworks
+Some example Network folders to test the DataManager sketch (note: real icons & methods, but fake keys)